auraphp/Aura.View/README.md

 ?>
 ```

+### Escaping Output

+Security-minded observers will note that all the examples in this document use unescaped output.
+Because this package is not specific to any particular media type, it **does not** come with escaping functionality.

+When you generate output via templates, you **must** escape it appropriately for security purposes.
+This means that HTML templates should use HTML escaping, CSS templates should use CSS escaping, XML templates should use XML escaping, PDF templates should use PDF escaping, RTF templates should use RTF escaping, and so on.

+For a good set of HTML escapers, please consider [Aura.Html](https://github.com/auraphp/Aura.Html#escaping).

 ### Registering View Templates

 Now that we have a _View_, we need to add named templates to its view template registry.
 These can be closures or PHP file paths.
 For example: